 This book provides an overview of technological uses of plants from the Palaeolithic to the Post-Medieval period.
 This collection of papers presents different archaeobotanical and archaeological studies dealing with the use of a wide range of woodland resources, most of them among the less visible for archaeology, such as bast, fibres and fungi.
 These papers present different approaches for their study combining archaeology, archaeobotany and ethnoarchaeology.

 More about the series Advances in Archaeobotany.

-Browse this book in Google Books (not yet available).
+Browse this book in Google Books.

 Marian Berihuete-Azorín, María Martín Seijo, Oriol López-Bultó & Raquel Piqué

 Yew wood, would you?
 An exploration of the selection of wood for Pleistocene spears 5

 Evidence of the presence and use of Neolithic oil plants in the NW of the Mediterranean and the Swiss Plateau 23